craflin/mare/README.md

 }
 ```

-To improve clearness the rule to compile a .cpp file can be swapped out by declaring it next to the list of targets or list of files:
+To improve clearness, the rule to compile a .cpp file can be swapped out by declaring it next to the list of targets or list of files:

 ```
 targets = {